enzozbest/badger/README.md

 ## Installation instructions

-To install the software and use it in your local development environment, you must first set up and activate a local ( virtual) development environment.
+To install the software and use it in your local development environment, you must first ensure you have Python 3.10.* installed in your system.
+Our application has been developed using Python 3.10 and has not been tested with any other versions.

+To begin, set up and activate a local (virtual) development environment.
 From the root of the project:

 ```
-$ python3 -m venv venv
+$ python3.10 -m venv venv
 $ source venv/bin/activate
 ```